All Kinds of Minds

 What is Neurodiversity?

 The neurodiversity paradigm, which underpins the core values of the All Kinds of Minds Practice, seeks to recognise and embrace natural variations in the human brain and mind.
-The neurodiversity paradigm challenges the traditional medical model of neuro-developmental differences (e.g., Autism, A.D.H.D., Dyslexia, and other cognitive variations).
+This paradigm challenges the traditional medical model of neuro-developmental differences (e.g., Autism, A.D.H.D., Dyslexia, and other cognitive variations).

-The concept of neurodiversity was developed collectively by autistic activists in the mid-1990s, rather than being coined by a single person, Judy Singer, as previously thought.
+The concept of neurodiversity was reportedly developed collectively by autistic activists in the mid-1990s, rather than being coined by a single person (i.e., Judy Singer) as previously thought.
 Recent discoveries indicate that the term "neurological diversity" was being used as early as 1996, predating both Singer and journalist Harvey Blume's references to the term.
 Therefore, the origins of the term neurodiversity should be attributed to the collaborative efforts of the neurodivergent community rather than to any single individual (see link).

-This paradigm acknowledges that the human brain exists on a broad spectrum, with unique strengths and challenges for eachand every individual.
+This paradigm acknowledges that the human brain exists on a broad spectrum, with distinct strengths and challenges for each and every individual.
 It shifts the focus from trying to “change” neurodivergent individuals to establishing an inclusive society that values differences and accommodates needs.

 The Social Model of Disability posits that disability arises from a lack of understanding, acceptance, accommodation, and appropriate support for neurodivergent individuals.
 Embracing neurodiversity involves creating environments that accommodate diverse ways of thinking, learning, socialising, and communicating.
 It necessitates providing accommodations and supports in educational, employment, and community settings.
 These accommodations may include flexible learning approaches, assistive technologies, sensory-friendly environments, personalised educational and work arrangements, and social acceptance.